Asian Population Studies: Plot

 Eventually, Annie calls for a vote, pointing out that Rich is the only candidate who has stayed.
 Jeff, desperate to keep Rich out of the study group, agrees to sponsor Chang.
-Jeff tries to convince the group to pick Chang over Rich, pointing out that they know very little about Rich, and his perfect behavior is too good to be true.
+Jeff tries to convince the group to pick Chang over Rich, pointing out that they know very little about Rich and his perfect behavior is too good to be true.

 The vote is evenly divided, with Jeff, Abed, and Britta voting for Chang, and Annie, Troy, and Pierce voting for Rich.
 Shirley breaks the tie by voting for Chang despite a threat from Pierce.
-Angry, Pierce callously reveals that Shirley had sex with Chang on Halloween and that the baby might be his.
+Angry, Pierce callously reveals that Shirley had sex with Chang on Halloween and the baby might be his.
 Chang says that explains the photos on his phone, which he shows to a horrified Shirley.

 Later, Annie confronts Jeff in the men's room and demands an explanation for his apparent jealousy.
 Jeff can only say that relationships are complicated.
 Britta then asks Jeff to get Andre to fix things with Shirley.
-Jeff finds Andre, who blames himself for leaving her in the first place, and that he will raise the child whether it is his or Chang's.
+Jeff finds Andre, who blames himself for leaving her in the first place and says he will raise the child whether it is his or Chang's.
 When Abed reports that Rich has rejected Annie for a date due to their age difference, Jeff rushes off dramatically in the rain to apologize and express his admiration to someone, eventually revealed to be Rich.
 Jeff confusedly explains his desire to learn Rich's "power" of being perfect so that he can abuse it.
 Explaining that he can't fake being good just to get away with bad things, Rich invites him in.

-In the epilogue, Rich visits 'Troy and Abed in the Morning' to demonstrate how to make kettle corn, even though he knows it's not a real TV show.
+In the end tag, Rich visits 'Troy and Abed in the Morning' to demonstrate how to make kettle corn, even though he knows it's not a real TV show.